phagmaier/poker-game-with-ai/README.md

 # poker-game-with-ai:
 ### NOTE:
 The project is in its early stages and not yet completed.
-Although the bot portion is not completed if I uploaded the correct files the game itself should be working.
-Not as clean as I would like it's still not finished and far from perfect/optimized or completley tested but it's probably 95% of the way there.
-Need to impliment the visuals remove/add some print statments to make everything cleaner and it should be fine.
-Should have everything cleaned up tomorow and then I begin working on the 'bot' or the poker solver.
+The game has quite a few bugs still mostly in regards to pot distribution.
+Because we allow players to continue even if they can't post a full BB or SB the payouts are not yet fully functional although determing the winner and the strength of a players hand is currently  working.
+Visuals are not yet implimented.
+Should be able to go through each street of action (preflop, flop, turn,river, payout) but the actual payouts are not guranteed to be accurate.
+Have gotten busy but this should all be fixed by the end of the weekend.
+The bot is only working in the preflop and flop stages and will post files when done
 ## SUMMARY:
 Creating a console poker game that you can practice against by playing against a bot Not finished yet in preliminary stages.